Lsfr271/dxlib/updates/UPDATELOG.md

-### Updates:
+### Updates

-- Added a dxHelp.h For people who are stuck.
+- Added a new helper file: `dxHelp.h`
+  This file explains all functions in the library for users who get stuck.
-- You can go to `include/dxHelp.h` and find all functions explained.
+  You can find it at `include/dxHelp.h` in the repository.

-- 2025/8/3
+- 2025/08/01

 ---

-- Added a new nested namespace called 'dxlibDebug' this lets you debug things without writing the code itself
+- Introduced a new nested namespace: `dxlibDebug`
-- Essentially soft wrapping the verbose code please go to dxHelp.h to read all the added functions!
+  This namespace provides easy-to-use debugging utilities that wrap verbose code, simplifying debugging tasks.
+  For details, please check `dxHelp.h` where all new functions are explained.

+- 2025/8/4

 ---

-### More updates will come soon!
+### More updates will be coming soon!